W-Becker/SerialRead/README.txt

 2. Download and unzip SerialRead.
 3. In Chrome go to tools > extensions.
 4. Toggle Developer mode
-5. Click ìLoad unpacked extension...î and choose unzipped folder.
+5. Click ‚ÄúLoad unpacked extension...‚Äù and choose unzipped folder.

 Now the Chrome app can be used from the launch button or Chrome App Launcher.